 This expectation for more convenient care, combined with the ever growing burden on medical professionals (especially primary care providers) have led to the rise of telemedicine as an increasingly trusted means of accessing healthcare.

 It’s totally understandable to feel unsure about the treatment you’re receiving when you’re not seeing a doctor face-to-face.
-But with Felix, there is consistency and predictability when completing an online visit as the experience has been standardized for each ailment — so it’s the same experience each and every time.
-And there is added accountability because you have to answer each medical question to get to the next and the doctor has to review every question in order to provide a treatment plan.
+But with Felix, there is consistency and predictability when completing an online visit since the experience has been standardized for each ailment — so it’s the same experience each and every time.
+And there is added accountability because you have to answer each medical question to get to the next and the healthcare practitioner has to review every question in order to provide a treatment plan.

-Everyone should have access to high-value care and through Felix, users can quickly, easily and safely access the healthcare they need to improve their quality of life.
+Everyone should have access to high-value care — and through Felix, users can quickly, easily, and safely access the healthcare they need to improve their quality of life.

-The views expressed here are those of the author and, as with the rest of the content on Active Ingredients, are not a substitute for professional medical advice, diagnosis, or treatment.
-If you have any medical questions or concerns, please talk to your healthcare provider.
+The views expressed here are those of the author and, as with the rest of the content on Health Guide, are not a substitute for professional medical advice, diagnosis, or treatment.
+If you have any medical questions or concerns, please talk to your healthcare practitioner.